rmadhavarao1101/rmadhavarao1101.github.io/_posts/2026-04-13-terraform_error.md

 ```sh
 vcn-devops-ord-01
 ```
-(format: resource_name-client-regioncode-sequence)
+(format:resource_name-client-regioncode-sequence)

+Environment Context:
+---

 In my case:
+--

-The tenancy home region is Toronto (ca-toronto-1, region key: YYZ) But the resources for this client needed to be deployed in Chicago (us-chicago-1, region key: ORD)
+- The tenancy home region is Toronto (ca-toronto-1, region key: YYZ)
+- The target deployment region is Chicago (us-chicago-1, region key: ORD)

+Required Terraform inputs:
+---
+Below are the key variables required to connect to the OCI tenancy:

 ```sh
 ##Necessary fields required for connecting to the target OCI tenancy